ccmarris/python-bloxone/documentation/source/usage.rst

 The specific API 'trees' are then split in to subclasses of :class:`b1`:

-    :class:`b1platform`
-        Note, this has been deprecated and replaced by the b1oph class.
-        It therefore inherits from b1oph for compatibility.
-        This may be used for specific platform elements in the future.

     :class:`b1ddi`
         Access to the BloxOne DDI API with core methods for *get*, *create*, *delete* and *update* in addition to specific task orientated helper